nerva-project/nerva-docs/docs/guides/nervaone.md

 NervaOne is a new, modern GUI application.
 It's a multi-coin, open source wallet and CPU miner that currently supports Nerva, Monero, Wownero and Dash.
 More coins will be added in the future.
 This is non-custodial wallet so you are running client tools on your own device.

-## NervaOne Videos

-@evanation81 created a few videos about NervaOne.
-You can view them below:

-[How to set up NervaOne, mine XNV, create wallet, save seed phrase, open wallet, view transactions][evanation-01].

-[Mining Nerva using multiple nodes on the same network][evanation-02].

 ## Screenshots

 Daemon view is where you see connections and control mining: